ord4/isp-term-project/docs/report.md

 ##### Implementations

-  - Store timeline as XML or JSON
+  - Serialize timeline into a JSON or XML file and save to a table containing other timelines unique to the user

-  - Decompose timeline data items into individual database cells
+  - Decompose timeline data items into individual database cells and save to individual table, mapped to another table unique to the user

 #### Exporting a Timeline